- Suzanne Muirheid

 Updated: Jul 29, 2022

 Our last blog post discussed some unexpected signs that your child may be experiencing anxiety.
 If you notice your child having any of those symptoms, your next question may be, “how do I best support them or help them cope?”
-Many parents mean well, but often reinforce their child’s anxiety by allowing them to stay home from school, or avoid extracurricular activities, or fail to work on their own worries.
-By helping them avoid their fears, we are also letting them miss out on opportunities to develop their own coping skills and prove to themselves they can deal with the anxious thought or feeling next time it comes up.
+Many parents mean well, but often reinforce their child’s anxiety by allowing them to stay home from school, avoid extracurricular activities, or fail to work on their worries.
+By helping them avoid their fears, we are also letting them miss out on opportunities to develop their coping skills and prove to themselves they can deal with the anxious thought or feeling next time it comes up.

 Try these strategies instead: